atoserik/Rasp-VPN-CustomFW/README.md

 - `systemctl status openvpn-server@server`

 #### Config of the clients ####
-Since I found preferable to push the client config from the server the client.conf remained the same, but the protocol and the references to the openvpn server.
+Since I've found it preferable to push the client config from the server, the client.conf remained the same, but the protocol and the references to the openvpn server.

-##### This version of the repo is vulnerable to man in the middle as described at http://openvpn.net/howto.html#mitm more config are needed to avoid this risk, but seems well documented.
+##### This version of the repo is vulnerable to man in the middle attacks as described at http://openvpn.net/howto.html#mitm more config are needed to avoid this risk, but seems well documented.